RobinFrugte97/performance-matters-server-side/README.md

 ## NPM

-Use these command in the command line interface to use all components
+Use this command in the command line interface to use all components

-- `npm install express --save`
-- `npm install --save --production express-minify-html express`
-- `npm install ejs`
-- `npm install uglify-js -g`
-- `npm install -g browserify`
-- `npm install node-fetch --save`
+- `npm install`

 ## Bundled JS